runemadsen/runemadsen-2013/info/resume/index.md

 ### Programming

 Ruby, Javascript, Golang, C++, Java, Arduino.
-And a never stopping pursuit for to learn new ones.
+And a never stopping pursuit to learn new ones.

 ### Design